streamnative/pulsar-hub/offloaders/gcs/2.5.1/gcs.md

 - Use CLI tools (such as pulsarctl or pulsar-admin).

-    To trigger via CLI tools, you need to specify the maximum amount of data (threshold) that should be retained on a Pulsar cluster for a topic.
+    To trigger the GCS offload via CLI tools, you need to specify the maximum amount of data (threshold) that should be retained on a Pulsar cluster for a topic.
 If the size of the topic data on the Pulsar cluster exceeds this threshold, segments from the topic are moved to GCS until the threshold is no longer exceeded.
 Older segments are moved first.

 ### Example